ShenXuAkaEkstasis/ShenXuAkaEkstasis.github.io/index.md

 Amazon:
 https://www.amazon.com/dp/B0H4XBSYQD

-### 《社群營銷在中國》
+### 《社群營銷在中國：抖音和微信們編織的中國互聯網》

+**Social Community Marketing in China: How Douyin and WeChat Shape China's Internet**

 An earlier Chinese-language book examining social media, community marketing, digital platforms, and the evolution of user attention and commercial influence in the Chinese Internet environment.

-This earlier publishing work forms part of the longer intellectual path from **social distribution and platform influence** toward **AI Visibility, Agentic Search, Decision Authority, and Agentic Commerce**.
+This earlier publishing work forms part of the longer intellectual path from **social distribution and platform influence** toward **AI Visibility, Agentic Search, Decision Authority, Agentic Commerce, and A2A markets**.

 ## Research Publication